domaframework/doma-tools-for-intellij/README.md

 ## Completion
 Adds code completion functionality to support indexing of Doma directives and bind variables

-- Suggest Dao method arguments in bind variable directives
+- Suggest DAO method arguments in bind variable directives
   ![Completion.gif](images/gif/Completion.gif)
-- Refer to class definition from Dao method argument type and suggest fields and methods
+- Refer to class definition from DAO method argument type and suggest fields and methods
 - Provide code completion for class and package names used in static property calls.
   ![CompletionStatic.gif](images/gif/CompletionStatic.gif)
 - Suggest members defined as static in static fields and method calls